anthonyhuang07/ICS2O1-FPT/README.md

 # ICS2O1-FPT

-Anthony Huang's website for the Final Performance Task for the ICS2O course - Including a Devlog, and the game itself.
+Anthony Huang's website for the Final Performance Task for the ICS2O1 Grade 10 Computer Studies course - Including a Devlog, and the game itself.